thzandvl/microhack-sap-data/PowerBiVisualisation.md

 <img src="images/powerBi/synapseconnection.jpg" height= 175>

-* Use your Azure credentials to logon or the userid and password used during the Synapse Workspace creation.
+* Use your Microsoft account to log in.

 * Select the 3 tables created in the previous steps.
 Make sure to select the ones with your Prefix U##

 <img src="images/powerBi/dataselection.jpg" height= 300>

 * Select `Transform Data`
-In order for all 3 tables to have the same sales order number, we'll convert the sales order number from string to integer.
-In the 3 tables select the sales order (number) column and change the type to `Whole Number`.
-The formula for the column will then change to `Table.TransformColumnTypes(dbo_SalesOrderItems,{{"SalesOrder", Int64.Type}})`.
+Columns that store the sales order number are incorrectly represented as strings.
+To change their types to integer, click with the right mouse button on column name and choose `Change Type -> Whole Number`.
+Apply this change to the following columns:

     * For `U##SalesOrderHeaders`, change the `SALESDOCUMENT` column.
 The transformation will remove the leading zeros
     * For `U##SalesOrderItems`, change the `SalesOrder` column
     * For `U##Payments`, change the `SalesOrderNr` column

 <img src="images/powerBi/whole_number.jpg">

+You will notice that the column formula will contain additional transformation, e.g. `Table.TransformColumnTypes(dbo_SalesOrderItems,{{"SalesOrder", Int64.Type}})`.

 * Select `Close & Apply`